fangvv/MTACP/README.md

-This is the mac os branch of master!
+This is the source code and the camera ready version (in PDF) for our IJCNN 2023 paper “Deep Reinforcement Learning based Multi-task Automated Channel Pruning for DNNs”.

 # autoPrune
 automatic model channel pruning using distributed reinforcement learning
 ```sh